ATOMScience-org/AMPL/README.md

 ---
-<a name="Examples-and-tests"></a>
+<a name="Tests"></a>
-## Examples and tests
+## Tests
-AMPL includes a suite of examples and tests for demonstration and testing.
-One test fits a random forest model using Mordred descriptors on a set of compounds from Delaney, *et al* with solubility data.
+AMPL includes a suite of software tests.
+This section explains how to run a very simple test that is fast to run.
+The Python test fits a random forest model using Mordred descriptors on a set of compounds from Delaney, *et al* with solubility data.
 A molecular scaffold-based split is used to create the training and test sets.
 In addition, an external holdout set is used to demonstrate how to make predictions on new compounds.

-To run an example Python script that curates a dataset, fits a model, and makes predictions, run the following commands:
+To run the Delaney Python script that curates a dataset, fits a model, and makes predictions, run the following commands:
 ```
 conda activate atomsci